Henrique-PGR/mediacatalog-dynamodb-iam-ec2/README.md

 No access keys stored on the instance

-Public subnet + security group allowing SSH from trusted IP
+Public subnet + SG allowing SSH from trusted IP

-Deployed three different ways (Console, CLI, CloudFormation)
+Deployed through Console, CLI, and CloudFormation

 Repository Contents
 mediacatalog-dynamodb-iam-ec2/